 It is left to Dudley to ask “an obvious question: Why should a rather obscure mathematical theorist’s prediction of an obscure astronomic event generate such world-wide interest, producing a ticker-tape parade down New York’s Wall Street in 1921?”

 Well, no one quite knows why — though the location of the parade might just be a clue.
 In fact it’s obvious that Einstein, regardless of the legitimacy or otherwise of his methods, did not ‘spring’ but was picked up and decisively inserted into public consciousness by a huge public relations campaign.
-The new advertising gurus as such Edward Bernays and Ivy Lee had already shown that, using Freudian psychology, they could sell the public anything from cigarettes to world war.
-Now they would sell them a mystical, inverted travesty of ‘science’ which they could neither hope to understand nor ever to benefit from in any way.
-Einstein was a media creation, a place-holder in the public mind for the idea of charismatic scientific genius embodied by Nikola Tesla.
+The new advertising gurus such as Edward Bernays and Ivy Lee had already shown that, using Freudian psychology, they could sell the public anything from cigarettes to world war.
+Now they would sell them a mystical travesty of ‘science’ which they could neither hope to understand nor ever benefit from in any way.
+Einstein was a media creation, a surrogate for the idea of charismatic scientific genius embodied by Nikola Tesla.
 With Tesla taken down, this position needed to be filled.
 The system needed not just to suppress his work but provide a simulacrum to soak up the adulation that had surrounded him.
 It needed to ground that current.

 Academics across Europe and America found that it was a very bad career move to argue against Relativity.
 “Relativity is now accepted as a faith,” wrote R A Houstoun in his ‘Treatise on Light’ (1938).
 “It is inadvisable to devote attention to its paradoxical aspects.”
 Some even called it the ‘Einstein Terror.’
 The phenomenon was at its most extreme in the Soviet Union, where critics of Einstein such as Yuri Brovko were subjected to psychiatric coercion, thrown into locked wards and pumped full of mind-destroying drugs.
 To advance any alternative theory was condemned as both anti-semitic and anti-Marxist.